guidecx/react.take-home/README.md

 Some examples:

-- Search
+- Search Repos
-- Analyzer
-- Vulnerability Checker
+- List which repos have been forked by your followers
+- Compare analytics between multiple repos
+- List all vulnerabilities of selected repos, filter by vulnerability type

 Here are some ground rules: